TheHyperL/np-phone/README.md

 # np-phone
 NoPixel 3.0 ?
 Phone with an server side!
+No Support Tnx..